dimitri-nicolo/calico/security/comms/certificate-management.md

 ---
 title: Manage TLS certificates used by Calico Enterprise
-description: Control the issuer of certificates used by Calico Enterprise
+description: Control the issuer of certificates used by Calico Enterprise.
+canonical_url: '/security/comms/certificate-management'
 ---

 ### Big picture